-You can target busy professionals who seek gourmet food or hungry high schoolers who tend to order late night.
+With a hyperlocal app, you can target busy professionals who seek gourmet food or hungry high schoolers who tend to order late at night.

 At the end of the day, you can target tech-savvy millennials, who are already on Uber and Airbnb.
 You can target oldies who can’t walk to a nearby grocery store or baby-boomers who are stuck in a 9to5 job.

-Once you have defined the above parameter, it’s time to move to build partnership.
-You need to strike partnership with two set of parties: home delivery partner/ agency and local merchants.
+Once you have defined the above parameters, it’s time to move to build partnership.
+You need to strike a partnership with two sets of parties: home delivery partner/ agency and local merchants.

-You can build your businesses without a direct partnership with either of them, both of them or merely act as an aggregator of local grocery stores.
+You can build your businesses without a direct partnership with either of them or merely act as an aggregator of local grocery stores.

 You can ask the local merchants to send their boys to deliver grocery home.
 That’s a partnership hard to strike and can jeopardize your brand if any of the merchants couldn’t deliver.

 Payroll or contract?
-You can contract an agency to do home deliveries for you, or you can payroll a force of delivery boys.
+You can contact an agency to do home deliveries for you, or you can payroll a force of delivery boys.

 If you receive a lot of delivery orders, the latter is more profitable as delivery partners fare you per delivery and then there is a minimum delivery cap.

-Collaborating with local stores, in addition to earning commission, will speed up dispatch of on-demand delivery method.
-That’s a prudent merchant-partner will keep the deliveries ready and the delivery boy wouldn’t have to buy before rushing to the delivery spot
+Collaborating with local stores, in addition to earning a commission, will speed up dispatch of on-demand delivery method.
+That’s a prudent merchant-partner will keep the deliveries ready and the delivery boy wouldn’t have to buy before rushing to the delivery spot.

-You can partner local stores who will pay you a commission every time you pick their stuffs.
+You can partner with local stores that will pay you a commission every time you pick their stuff.
 This may require you to restrict to particular merchants in a particular locality and, eventually, contain your operations.

-In addition, you can charge customers a convenience fee over the delivery charges.
-If the order is too large, customers expect you to give up delivery charge but convenience fee will still earn you some dollars.
+Besides, you can charge customers a convenience fee over the delivery charges.
+If the order is too large, customers expect you to give up the delivery charge but the convenience fee will still earn you some dollars.